mia3/mia3_search/Readme.md

 1. install mia3_search extension through "composer require mia3/mia3_search"
 2. include mia3_search typoscript
-3. make sure you have a domain entry on every root site you wish to index
+3. make sure you have set a valid domain as `Entry Point [base]` in every Site Configuration (Make sure to use a full domain as Entry Point not just a '/', for proper functionality)
 4. insert search plugin to search page
 5. you're done, start by indexing using the command controller or setup the scheduler.